Model Predictive Path Integral PID Control for Learning-Based Path Following: Methods

 Thus, the perturbation is $\delta u_t = \varepsilon_t$, and because perturbations at different times are independent, the covariance is $\mathrm{Cov}[\delta u_t, \delta u_s] = 0\ (t \neq s)$.
-This indicates that the control input perturbations have no temporal correlation.
-Next, the magnitude of the temporal change in the perturbation is
+This indicates that the control-input perturbations have no temporal correlation.
+Next, the magnitude of the temporal change in the perturbation is the following:

-This indicates that the average variation in the control input occurs with a constant magnitude irrespective of the state.
-From the preceding analysis, the proposed method is expected to yield more continuous control inputs than conventional MPPI.
+This indicates that the average variation in the control-input perturbation has a constant magnitude irrespective of the state.
+From the preceding analysis, the proposed method is expected to yield smaller input increments and smoother control inputs than conventional MPPI.

-Notably, the above analysis concerns the continuity of the control input sequence generated within the prediction horizon.
-Although only the first input is applied to the plant, smoother trajectories within the horizon generally yield smoother applied inputs in the receding-horizon implementation.
+\begin{rem} The aforementioned analysis concerns the control-input sequence generated within the prediction horizon and does not guarantee smooth closed-loop inputs across all control steps.
+Nevertheless, smoother predicted input sequences are expected to promote smoother applied inputs in a receding-horizon implementation because the first element of each optimized sequence is applied to the plant. \end{rem}